agoncal/agoncal-training-javaee6-advanced/before/07-WebApplication/README.md

 ## Add webjars to get rid of boostrap

 * Delete Bootstrap because it's used with Webjars now `rm src/main/webapp/resources/bootstrap.css`
+* The `org.webjars.bootstrap` jar brings the needed style sheet

 ###  Copy the templates, css and logos